Interstate 95 in Florida: Route description

-I-95 begins its northward journey at US 1 near 32nd Road and the Vizcaya Metrorail station in southern Miami.
+I-95 begins its northward journey at US 1 near 32nd Road in southern Miami, adjacent to the Vizcaya Metrorail station.
 It quickly intersects the Rickenbacker Causeway via the short unsigned SR 913 and then heads north into downtown.
 The short SR 970 freeway, mostly unsigned, distributes traffic to several downtown streets.
 On the north side of downtown, at the Midtown Interchange, I-395 heads east to the MacArthur Causeway, and the tolled SR 836 heads west to Miami International Airport.
 Throughout Miami-Dade County, I-95 is designated the North-South Expressway according to some maps.

 After crossing I-395 and SR 836, I-95 begins to head north roughly along the alignment of Northwest 6th Avenue, lying one block east of Northwest 7th Avenue (US 441/SR 7).
 Just north of 36th Street (US 27/SR 25), at what has been called the 36th Street Interchange, I-95 crosses I-195, which goes east over the Julia Tuttle Causeway to Miami Beach, and SR 112, a toll road west to the airport.
 A two-way express lane roadway in the median begins at I-195 and SR 112, formed by ramps to and from SR 112.
 I-95 continues north, crossing and interchanging with many surface roads, most of which are state roads, before reaching the Golden Glades Interchange.